 Following the Summit, as the Vice President for Policy and Partnerships at the Alliance for a Green Revolution in Africa (the late Kofi Annan served as the first Chairman), he developed an innovative financing system that ensured banks’ capacity to lend credit to smallholder farmers.
-With cooperation from banks from other countries, the Rockefeller Foundation and the Bill & Melinda Gates Foundation, the system leveraged $100 million in loans and contributed in bringing agricultural innovation to smallholder farmers.
-The Bank of Uganda provided loans to farmers growing bananas, using $500,000 from Rockefeller Foundation’s Program-Related Investment portfolio; and Kenya’s Equity Bank, which is the largest bank in Kenya, launched a “risk sharing facility” that leveraged $50 million in financing for tens of thousands of smallholder farmers.
-In Nigeria, Dr. Adesina worked with the Central Bank of Nigeria (and its then Governor, Sanusi Lamido, now Emir Sanusi II of Kano) to establish a $300 million risk sharing facility to de-risk lending by commercial banks to agriculture and successfully leveraged $3 billion in lending commitments.
-This innovative lending system expanded to other countries and has greatly contributed to terminating the vicious cycle of poverty of smallholder farmers.
+With cooperation from banks from other countries, the Rockefeller Foundation, and the Bill & Melinda Gates Foundation, the system leveraged $100 million in loans and contributed to bringing agricultural innovation to smallholder farmers.
+The Bank of Uganda provided loans to farmers growing bananas, using $500,000 from Rockefeller Foundation’s Program-Related Investment portfolio; and Kenya’s Equity Bank, which is the largest bank in Kenya launched a “risk-sharing facility” that leveraged $50 million in financing for tens of thousands of smallholder farmers.
+In Nigeria, Dr. Adesina worked with the Central Bank of Nigeria (and it's then Governor, Sanusi Lamido, now Emir Sanusi II of Kano) to establish a $300 million risk-sharing facility to de-risk lending by commercial banks to agriculture and successfully leveraged $3 billion in lending commitments.
+This innovative lending system expanded to other countries and has greatly contributed to terminating the vicious cycle of the poverty of smallholder farmers.

 Nigeria’s E-Wallet System drew attention as a critically innovative platform to end decades of corruption in the fertilizer supply chain and sparked a “Take It to the Farmer” revolution.
 Subsequently, global financial institutions such as the World Bank and other multilateral and bilateral development financial institutions began supporting the scaling up of the program to other African countries and beyond.